 At JCU, diversity, equity and inclusion are an intrinsic part of our mission, and all members of the campus community bear a responsibility for ensuring the success of this work.

-Additional offices with significant leadership roles in campus DEI efforts and initiatives include (but are not limited to) the following:
+In addition to the work of the Diversity, Equity and Inclusion Division, other offices hold significant leadership roles in campus DEI efforts and initiatives.
+These include (but are not limited to) the following:

-- Title IX - handles all complaints of discrimination on the basis of sex, including sexual harassment, sexual assault and intimate partner violence
+- Title IX - is also located in the DEI division but reports directly to the President.
+The Title IX Coordinator handles all complaints of discrimination on the basis of sex, including sexual harassment, sexual assault and intimate partner violence.

 - Human Resources - professional development, employee diversity metrics, employee accessibility support, discrimination and bias complaints involving staff

 - Dean of Students Office - student conduct, student community standards, discrimination and bias complaints involving students